Hit and Run Compensation Claim Lawyers QLD

 Hit and run accident icon

-Hit-and-run victims can claim compensation for emotional trauma when they suffer psychological damage in motor vehicle accidents.
+Hit-and-run victims could claim compensation for emotional trauma when they suffer psychological damage in motor vehicle accidents.

-You can make a personal injury claim when the other driver fled the hit-and-run incident scene.
-In this situation, you should contact Queensland accident lawyers to learn about your right to claim hit and run compensation.
+You could make a personal injury claim when the other driver fled the hit-and-run incident scene.

 The expression “hit and run” refers to a traffic accident in which the other driver leaves the scene of the collision, typically after another road user has been injured.